williampruden/sequelize-associations/README.md

 ...
 ```

 Now all we need to do is create a DB and establish our connection.
 If PostgreSQL is installed you should be able to run the command `createdb sql-otm-dev` and this will create our db `sql-otm-dev`.
-If you got [Postico](https://eggerapps.at/postico/) working then you can also create a DB this way.
+If you have [Postico](https://eggerapps.at/postico/) working then you can also create a DB this way.

 **GIPHY HERE**